petervalencic/QRCodePLSQL/README.md

 2.) verify that all imported classes are valid

-3.) run QrCodeBean.jvs, Java stored procedure
+3.) run QrCodeBean.jvs, Java stored procedure (execute the script as a normal pl/sql script)

 4.) run getQrCode.sql, plsql function